gruvw/portfolio/_posts/2020-04-10-creating-a-python-package.md

 Then I wrote some basic examples of usages and how to initialise the package.
 I also styled everything using [Markdown](https://fr.wikipedia.org/wiki/Markdown).
 This way, the documentation is nicely displayed in [Visual Studio Code](https://code.visualstudio.com/) or any other text editor which support Markdown documentation rendering.

+After the documentation was written in the code, I still needed to write a _README.md_ file for the GitHub repository.
+I wrote it pretty fast just including:

+* A description of my package
+* The features it brings
+* A detailed documentation
+* Examples for every methods

 ### The name

+I had a really cool name inside my head back since the beginning of the project which was **BetterPrint**.
+It represented pretty well what I was trying to achieve but unfortunately, it was already taken by another package.
+I could take another name for the package installation and still be able to import my module with the name BetterPrint but I was not really convinced by this idea.
+I don't really like when other packages are doing that.
+For example the well known computer vision package called [OpenCV](https://pypi.org/project/opencv-python/) needs to be install with the following command: `pip install opencv-python`.
+However it needs to be imported inside a python script like this: `import opencv`.
+It is a small detail but I like the fact that when you look at someone's code and there's a package you don't have you can simply run the `pip install package_name` command in order to get it.

+This is why I wrote an email to the person who has his package called BetterPrint in order to see with him if he was ok to change his package name so I could use his.
+I thought that he would say yes because his package has not been updated since many years but he answered no :disappointed_relieved:.

+At this time I needed to find another name to my package.
+There were many candidates like:

+* SimplePrint
+* EasyPrint
+* LogPrint
+* BestPrint
+* ...

+I was not fully satisfied by any of this names.
+At some point I realized that I could just invert the and _Better_ and the _Print_ in the name and it was not already taken!
+That gave me the final name which is **PrintBetter**.
+It was the most convincing name to me so I went with that one.

 ## The New Way